alecmuffett/ready-made-twitter-searches/raw-searches.md

 AND (
     "child"
     OR "children"
-    OR "kids" ## "kid" seems to draw in noise
+    OR "kids" ## singular "kid" seems to draw in noise OR "parent"
-    OR "parent"
     OR "parents"
     )